 Hot Work Permits

 A permit is required for each job in a given area during a specified period of time.
-The permit application must be submitted 48 hours prior to the anticipated start of work.
+The permit must be submitted 48 hours prior to the anticipated start of work for approval.

 Hot Worker Responsibilities

 The Hot Worker is responsible for completing the Hot Work Inspection Checklist before beginning work and everyday subsequently.
 The completed Inspection Checklist must be displayed in the work area.

 When all work is complete or at the end of the permit window, the Hot Worker is responsible for notifying the FMP Service Center and handing-in the inspection checklists and Hot Work permit.